Sans14o4/MATLAB-for-Chemical-Engineers/README.md

 # Numerical Methods in MATLAB for Chemical Engineering

 ## 📌 Overview
 This repository contains MATLAB implementations of various numerical methods commonly used in **chemical engineering computations**.
-The project is based on the **Computational Tools for Chemical Engineers (CHC204)** course and includes methods for **root-finding, interpolation, regression, linear, non-linear and differential equations, and matrix operations**.
+The project is based on the **Computational Tools for Chemical Engineers (CHC204)** course and includes methods for **root-finding, interpolation, regression, non-linear and differential equations, and matrix operations**.

 ## 📂 Repository Structure